sweitzel/Biet-O-Matic-BE/documentation/content/manual/_index.en.md

 > To help support analyze problems, it can be helpful to export this data for analysis manually in the support request.

 ![Data Export](/be_export.de.png)

+## Internal configuration parameters
+By right clicking on the BE symbol and selecting the menu item "Options" you can access the internal parameters of BE.

+The following parameters currently exist:

+* Do not prevent system from sleeping
+    * When this is enabled, BE is instructed not to prevent the PC from entering sleep mode.
+    * Please remember that BE can only place bids automatically when the computer is running.
+* Do not background-refresh closed items
+    * When enabled, BE will not automatically update information for items that are not currently open in a tab.
+    * Note that this can be useful in case you notice BE crashing due to memory issues, when BE is running unattended for long times.